GregTheMadMonk/noaftodo/README.md

 <img src="workflow.gif" width="576" height="324" alt="NOAFtodo workflow"></img>

 ### Current and future features (see [NOAFtodo roadmap](https://github.com/GregTheMadMonk/noaftodo/projects/1) to prepare for non-backwards-compatible changes in command interpreter)
+### This README is kinda... not very informative.
+If you want to know more about building and using the program, there is a [manual](https://github.com/GregTheMadMonk/noaftodo/wiki/Manual) being created on the Wiki.
+After it is finished, the README will also be re-written.
 *If you have any problems with the program, please open an issue here.
 It's much faster than waiting for me to notice a mistake, and I try to fix things as soon as possible.*
 - [x] minimalisic interface written with ncurses
 - [x] multiple lists between which tasks can be moved